undeMalum/portfolio/content/posts/resource-center/index.md

 # Plans for the future
 Apart from talking about the achievements, I would also be delighted to describe you briefly my plans for future developments.

 Currently, I'm considering one extension in particular - useful websites/articles.
-Even though I have already broadened resources section, I have not exhausted all available sources of information.
+Even though I have already broadened resources section, I have not exhausted all online repositories of technical knowledge.
 Indeed, there are far more of them than one can imagine.
-However, a crucial step toward this goal would be adding websites tab.
+However, I'm working steadily to include as much valuable resources as possible and a crucial step toward this ambitious goal would be adding websites tab.

 It comes as no surprise that I'm not the only one to actively participate in sharing knowledge.
 The world is full of incomparably more knowledgeable people who contribute enormously to our understanding of this complicated field of computer science.
-They create their own sites in which they attempt to familiarize others with all those difficult concepts.
+They create their own sites in which they attempt to teach others all those difficult concepts and specialist skills.

 My job, therefore, is to find those online, technical encyclopedias and put them together in one convenient place.
 This is what websites tab is assigned for.